 The battery continues to discharge whether you're moving or not.

-The bottom line is before you know it, you're gonna be turning on the gasoline-powered part of the car and uh creating a, as I say, you know, used to ten cents and a red ribbon you can show you cared more or superior to everybody.
+The bottom line is, before you know it, you're going to be turning on the gasoline-powered part of the car and creating a, as I say, you know, used to 10 cents and a red ribbon.

-Now look what it costs you liberals.
+Now look what it costs you, liberals.

-30 to 41 grand to show you're superior that you care uh more than the rest of us.
+30 to 41 grand to show you're superior that you care more than the rest of us.

 Great to have you back, folks.

-Rush Limbaugh, the EIV network and the Limbaugh Institute for advanced conservative studies is a sad thing.
+Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Everybody in broadcast worries about this.

-Everybody, well, I'm sorry, not everybody.
+Well, I'm sorry, not everybody.

 People at CNN and MSNBC do not worry about it because they can't lose ratings.

-There are nowhere else to go.
+They're nowhere else to go.

 But most everybody in broadcasting worries about losing ratings.